b-data/rsi/README.md

-[This project](https://gitlab.com/b-data/r/rsi) is intended for system administrators who want to perform a source-installation of R. It is meant for installations from
+[This project](https://gitlab.com/b-data/r/rsi) is intended for system administrators who want to perform a source-installation of R. It is meant for installing
-[official releases of R source code](https://cran.r-project.org/src/base/) on Debian-based Linux distributions, e.g. Ubuntu.
+[official releases of R source code](https://cran.r-project.org/src/base/) on Debian-based Linux distributions, e.g. Ubuntu, using a docker container.

 ## Table of Contents